morphogencc/ofxPixelPusher/README.md

 c++ implementation of pixelpusher software using openframeworks

+## Requirements
+This addon reqires `ofxNetwork`, which is a standard part of openFrameworks.
+It intentionally uses as little of openFrameworks as possible, so hopefully if you need this for another framework, it won't be too difficult to port.

+openFrameworks is used for:
+- threading (`ofThread`)
+- network management (`ofxUdpManager`)
+- logging (`ofLog`)

 ## Usage
 In your application, create a `DiscoveryListener` instance using `DiscoveryListener::getInstance()`.
 This creates a separate thread that looks for PixelPusher announcements, and registers the PixelPushers with the Listener.